 For thick loins, complete desalting takes 48 hours in the refrigerator, changing the water every 8 hours (6 changes in total).
 For thinner pieces, 24-36 hours may be sufficient.
 We recommend consulting our complete desalting guide to master the process.

-Does Galician-style cod contain onion?
+Does Galician-style cod include onion?

 Can Galician-style cod be reheated?

 The main difference is the ajada.
-Any cod recipe can include potatoes, but "bacalao a la gallega" is defined by the combination of cachelos (skin-on potatoes) + ajada (oil, garlic, and paprika).
-Without ajada, it's cod with potatoes.
-With ajada, it's Galician-style cod.
+Any cod recipe can include potatoes, but Galician-style cod is defined by the combination of "cachelos" (potatoes with skin) + "ajada" (oil, garlic, and paprika).
+Without "ajada," it's cod with potatoes.
+With "ajada," it's Galician-style cod.

 Conclusion